Nyxyxylyth/YARG_sACN_to_DMX/README.md

 - Manual controls:
   - You can toggle the number of lights in the console app with the L key.
   - You can reduce the master dimming level by 16 with every press of the M key (wrapping back around to 255 after 15).
   - You can control one light at a time in manual mode by pressing a number (0-7).
-That will keep the blue lights of one DMX light on until you either select a different number, or press the same number again to switch back to automatic mode.
+That will keep the blue lights of one DMX light on, to help you aim the light properly.
+Manual mode persists until you either select a different number, or press the same number again to switch back to automatic mode.

 ## How to run it